 2 members of jury in Trump trial excused, including woman who feared being identified

-Two people who were selected to serve on the jury in former President Donald Trump's criminal trial in New York were excused on Thursday, including one woman who expressed concerns about being identified publicly and her ability to remain impartial.
+Two people who had been selected to serve on the jury in former President Donald Trump's criminal trial in New York were excused on Thursday, including one woman who expressed concerns about being identified publicly and her ability to remain impartial.

 The number of seated jurors now stands at five on the third day of proceedings.